powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 **slackBusesIds**
 The `slackBusesIds` property is a required property if you choose `NAME` for property `slackBusSelectionMode`.
-It defines a prioritized list of buses or voltage levels to be chosen for slack bus selection (comma or semicolon separated).
+It defines a prioritized list of buses or voltage levels to be chosen for slack bus selection (as an array, or as a comma or semicolon separated string).

 **loadPowerFactorConstant**
 The `loadPowerFactorConstant ` property is an optional boolean property.
 The default value is `false`.
 This property is used in the outer loop that distributes slack on loads if :